Arshia-Izadyar/Arshia-Izadyar/README.md

 ### 🚀 Projects

-Here are some of my highlighted projects:

-- [Blog API](https://github.com/Arshia-Izadyar/Blog-API): An API to manage blog content built using Django Rest Framework.
-This project showcases my expertise in Python and Django.

-- [Web Scraping News API](https://github.com/Arshia-Izadyar/Web-Scraping-News-API): A web scraping application using Celery to fetch and process news articles from different sources.
-This project demonstrates my skills in web scraping and asynchronous task handling.

-- [Divar Clone](https://github.com/Arshia-Izadyar/Clone-Divar): A clone of the popular advertise posting website Divar.ir / craigslist.org.
-This project allows users to browse and discover information about different advertisements.
-It showcases my ability to build database-driven web applications.

-- [Flappy Bird Clone](https://github.com/Arshia-Izadyar/flappy-bird-clone): A clone of the addictive mobile game Flappy Bird.
-This project highlights my proficiency in game development and showcases my interest in building interactive applications.

 Feel free to explore these projects and don't forget to leave a ⭐ if you find them interesting!

-More projects are pinned below